EstherSHI-517/EstherSHI-517.github.io/_pages/about.md

 Recently, my work focused on how short-video platforms influence public perception and engagement, as well as the production and consumption of online news.

+Now I am working as a research assistant in [Institute for Global Communication and Integrated Media, Fudan University](https://xwxy.fudan.edu.cn/NewsEn/cd/b0/c41345a642480/page.htm), a research group focused on computational methods and human-AI communication.
+More research experiences of mine can be found at the [Research](/research/) or the [CV](/cv/) page.
+I also organize and participate in academic workshops and events aimed at fostering the academic and professional growth of my peers, which can be found at [University Services](/posts/).

 I like cooking and baking in my spare time.
 Also, I run and play tennis regularly.
 I am a fan of classical guitar and are recently learning how to play it.

-You can find my CV here: [Yiru Shi's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).
-You can contact me through [email](mailto:yiru_shi@outlook.com).